Richard Revesz, who has been Dean of New York University School of Law for the last 10 years, is stepping down at the end of this academic year.

 Rio Tinto, the world’s third-biggest mining group, in January gained control of Turquoise Hill, whose name was changed from Ivanhoe Mines Ltd. in August.
 The acquisition handed Rio the stake in SouthGobi as well as control of Oyu Tolgoi, where Rio plans to start production next year.

-Wal-Mart Stores Inc. (WMT), the world’s largest retailer, hired Jay Jorgensen, an attorney with Sidley Austin LLP in Washington, as global chief compliance officer.
+Wal-Mart Stores Inc. (WMT:US), the world’s largest retailer, hired Jay Jorgensen, an attorney with Sidley Austin LLP in Washington, as global chief compliance officer.

 Wal-Mart also combined its compliance office with ethics, investigations and legal functions to form one organization amid a bribery probe at the company’s Mexico operations.